 Corona treatment is one of the most commonly used methods in adhesion processes for preparing materials like film and polymers manufactured on large rolls.
-Corona treatment is used to activate the surface, or create a molecularly amenable condition on the surface for adhesion, of a rolled material requiring coating, printing, laminating or painting.
+Corona treatment is used to activate the surface or create a molecularly amenable condition on the surface for the adhesion of a rolled material requiring coating, printing, laminating, or painting.

-Additionally, it’s necessary to establish and measure the baseline, chemical state of a material before treatment so that can be compensated for when it’s time to apply the treatment.
+Additionally, it’s necessary to establish and measure the baseline chemical state of a material before treatment so that it can be compensated for when it’s time to apply the treatment.

-Subtle changes of the material from the supplier or something occurring during the storage of these materials and coatings can impact how effective the same level of treatment that had always been used will be.
-Just because treatment worked the first thousand times is not an indicator that it will work the thousand and first time.
-Continuous monitoring is crucial to ensure on-going success.
+Subtle changes in the material from the supplier or something occurring during the storage of these materials and coatings can impact how effective the same level of treatment that had always been used will be.
+Just because treatment worked the first thousand times is not an indicator that it will work the thousand the first time.
+Continuous monitoring is crucial to ensure ongoing success.

 Don’t let adhesion failure determine when you act.
 Fix the problem before it starts.
 Download the "Manufacturer's Roadmap to Eliminating Adhesion Issues in Production" eBook.
 This guide gives clear insight into eliminating guesswork around adhesion so manufacturers can achieve consistent and successful results.